Skin sensory receptors: How context affects touch response

 Can pain expectations from touch be changed?

-Like most human behaviors, how we change our expectations of pain may influence the amount of chronic pain we experience.
-One major study unraveled a little bit of the mystery behind what people with chronic pain expect in the near-future, which was conducted from Arizona State University, led by Dr. Chung Jung Mun, who is currently a post-doctoral researcher at John Hopkins Medicine.
+Like most human behaviors, how expectations of pain change may influence the amount of chronic pain experienced.
+A 2017 study from Arizona State University unraveled a little bit of the mystery behind what people with chronic pain expect in the near-future.

 The researchers split the study into two sub-studies: Study 1 included 231 people who had rheumatoid arthritis and were told to keep a written diary of their pain experience before their bedtime.
 The participants received a package of 30 diary reports with 30 addressed and stamped envelopes to mail back to the researchers the next morning.
 Every night they rated their pain that day and wrote down what they expected their pain to be like tomorrow.